alexbosworth/ln-service/README.md

 If cooperatively closing, pass a public key and socket to connect

+`address` is not supported in LND v0.8.2 and below

     {
+      [address]: <Request Sending Local Channel Funds To Address String>
       [id]: <Standard Format Channel Id String>
       [is_force_close]: <Is Force Close Bool>
       lnd: <Authenticated LND gRPC API Object>